ronniross/cognitive-engine/base-research.md

 # cognitive-engine

-Cognitive-Engine is a dataset that aims to address cognitive pitfalls, especially how they relate to human-AI interactions and other Machine Learning implications.
+A machine learning dataset and research module that aims to address cognitive pitfalls and enhance the cognitive capabilities of humans and language models.

 # Introduction